Convolutional Spiking Neural Networks for Detecting Anticipatory Brain Potentials Using Electroencephalogram: Methods

 \subsection{Experimental Design}

 The total number of participants in the experiment was 15 (13 male, 2 female).
 They consisted of Missouri University of Science and Technology students and professors, all in healthy condition.
 The participants had normal or corrected to normal vision and had normal hearing.
-The experiment received approval from the University of Missouri Institutional Review Board and written consent was obtained from each participant prior to their participation.
+The experiment received approval from the University of Missouri Institutional Review Board, and all experiments were performed in accordance with relevant guidelines and regulations.
+Written informed consent was obtained from all subjects and/or their legal guardian(s) prior to their participation.
+Further, written informed consent was obtained for publication of identifying information/images in an online open-access publication.

-The objective of the experiment was to induce a response in the participants in a predictable manner such that any anticipatory signals that may occur can be reliably measured and recorded using an EEG.
-The experiment simulated a real-world driving environment wherein the participants remotely operated an open-source remote-controlled robot called JetBot (built using Waveshare's Jetbot AI Kit and Nvidia's 4GB Jetson-Nano) on a novel testbed designed to simulate urban roadways (see picture inserted in Fig. \ref{ExpDes}) .
-The testbed boundary was marked with a standard masking tape and the track material was Delxo's anti-slip tape (with 80-grit granularity) to provide additional traction to the JetBot wheels.
-The participants navigated the JetBot in the testbed lanes using a Logitech G29 Driving Force racing wheel and pedal setup, while watching a live video feed cast from an on-board camera on a computer monitor.
+The objective of the experiment was to induce a predictable response in the participants such that any anticipatory signals that may occur can be reliably measured and recorded using an EEG.
+The experiment simulated a real-world driving environment wherein the participants operated an open-source remote-controlled robot called JetBot (built using Waveshare's Jetbot AI Kit and Nvidia's 4GB Jetson-Nano) on a novel testbed designed to simulate urban roadways (see picture inserted in Figure \ref{ExpDes}) .
+The testbed boundary was marked with standard masking tape and the track material was Delxo's anti-slip tape (with 80-grit granularity) to provide additional traction to the JetBot wheels.
+The participants navigated the JetBot in the testbed lanes using a Logitech G29 Driving Force racing wheel and pedal setup, while watching a live video feed cast to a computer monitor from an on-board camera.
 The JetBot was programmed to drive at a constant speed without the participant pressing the acceleration pedal, necessitating only the use of the steering wheel and brake pedal for full control.
 There were no other 'vehicles' or obstructions on the testbed lanes and participants were free to navigate anywhere within the testbed boundaries.